|

 OPMGT 599 Doctoral Seminar in Operations Management (1, max.
 12)

 Study and research in advanced topics of operations management.
-The seminar is generally concerned with unpublished areas of research and is conducted by visiting professors and departmental faculty.
+Concerned with unpublished areas of research and conducted by visiting professors and departmental faculty.
 Prerequisite: doctoral student status.